brson/wasm-opt-rs/notes.md

 - Though we had never worked together previously,
   I have had professional contact for years with both Polkadot and W3F employees.

-Networking and "building your brand" has a compounding beneficial effect over one's career.
+Networking and brand-building has a compounding beneficial effect over one's career.
-I am grateful to know so many people in the industry, and that many of them remain willing to work with me.
+I am grateful to know many people in the industry, and that many of them remain willing to work with me.

-As background,
-in 2020 I wrote [a series of blog posts][b1] in wich I explored [Ink!], the Rust DSL for smart contracts on [Substrate].
+In 2020 I wrote [a series of blog posts][b1] in wich I explored [Ink!], the Rust DSL for smart contracts on [Substrate].
 I had some chats with one of the Ink! maintainers at the time.